Ryantshh/DeepSeekers-DeepLearningWeek-Hackathon/README.md

 # Quickstart tutorial (Follow all steps to run via localhost)

 ## Frontend
-1. Download all the stuff and run
+1. In frontend directory, download all the stuff and run
 ```
 cd frontend
 npm install